romilly/aplers-pi-guide/manuscript/Appendix-A.md

 # Using a Pi without monitor, mouse or keyboard

+Sometimes it isn;t practical to connect your Raspberry Pi to a lot of other hardware.
-You can use a Raspberry Pi without having to use extra peripherals.
+You might not have a spare keyboard or monitor available, or you might be using the Pi to control a free-ranging robot.
+Fortunately you can configure and use a Raspberry Pi without the extra peripherals.

-The minimal configuration consists of a Pi model 1, 2 or 3 with a source of power.
+The minimal configuration consists of a Pi zero, model 1, 2 or 3 with a source of power.

 The power source is usually an appropriate mains adapter, but any 5v power source will do so long as it can supply enough current.
+Most robots use LiPo batteries or rechargeable NiMH cells to power their motors and their Pi.

 The minimal configuration requires that the Pi already has working software installed.

-You can configure a headless Pi from scratch over a network using another computer, but the process is more complex and is harder to trouble-shoot.
+You *can* configure a headless Pi from scratch over a network using another computer, but the process is more complex and is harder to trouble-shoot.

-You'll find an overview of the process below, with links to more detailed information about each step.
+You'll find details below, with links to more detailed information about each step.

+The first part of the guide below covers intial configuration of the Pi without mouse, screen or keyboard, which is possible but tricky.

+The second part covers subsequent configuration, which is what you'll need if you want to use your Pi in a Robot or a similar stand-alone project.

 You will need
-* a Laptop or workstation (which can be an already-configured Raspberry Pi model 2 or 3) from which configure the target Pi *and*
+* a Laptop or workstation (which can be an already-configured Raspberry Pi model 2 or 3) from which configure the target Pi and
-* a wired network connection for Pi models 1, 2 or 3) *or*
+* a wired network connection for Pi models 1, 2 or 3).

-* a USB Type A to micro connection for a Pi zero or zero W.
+It's also possible to configure a Pi zero or zero W using just a USB connection to your laptop, but this is evien tricker and not recommended until you've built up your expertise.
+If you *really* need to, you'll find details [here](http://blog.gbaman.info/?p=699).

 There are three main steps to follow, described below:
 1. You'll need to prepare an SD card for the Pi.